Plex vs Emby: Which Media Server is Best?

 emby dashboard.

-This article looked at Plex vs Emby to determine the best option for most users.
 The core functionality of Plex and Emby are extremely similar (they even look similar), however, these are some of the biggest differences between both.

 Overall, Plex and Emby are very similar, though I have always preferred Plex.
 I think that from a support perspective, Plex is better, and from a core offering perspective, they’re practically indistinguishable.